sen-uni-kn/specrepair/README.md

 ```
 This automatically installs system dependencies and
 creates a new python environment in `./env-nn-repair`.
-The script also install the ERAN verifier.
+The script also install the ERAN verifier and downloads
+some resource files.
 To pull dependencies, the script requires an internet connection.
 Also, the script queries you for sudo rights to install system dependencies.
 Alternatively, you may go through the script and execute each command manually.